Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide

-Second, star graphs (bistar graphs in which $d_1=n-1$ and $d_2=1$) and, third, quasi-star graphs (bistar graphs in which $d_1=n-2$ and $d_2=2$).
-These trees have received special attention in Quantitative Linguistics research \cite{Ferrer2013a,Ferrer2018a,Ferrer2022a}; their value of {\tt MaxLA} can be easily obtained by instantiating \cref{eq:introduction:DMax_bistar_trees}.
+and, third, quasi-star graphs (bistar graphs in which $d_1=n-2$ and $d_2=2$).
+These trees have received special attention in Quantitative Linguistics research \parencite{Ferrer2013a,Ferrer2018a,Ferrer2022a}; their value of {\tt MaxLA} can be easily obtained by instantiating \cref{eq:introduction:DMax_bistar_trees}.

-In \cite{Ferrer2022a}, we also find the solution to {\tt MaxLA} for $k$-quasistar graphs $\kquasistar\in\kquasistarclass$, star graphs where $k$ edges have been subdivided once (thus $0\le k\le n-1$ and $n = 2k + l + 1$, where $l\ge0$ is the number of edges of the star that are not subdivided).
+\textcite{Ferrer2022a} also presented a solution to {\tt MaxLA} for $k$-quasistar graphs $\kquasistar\in\kquasistarclass$, star graphs where $k$ edges have been subdivided once (thus $0\le k\le n-1$ and $n = 2k + l + 1$, where $l\ge0$ is the number of edges of the star that are not subdivided).
 The quasistar graph above is an instance with $k=1$.
 It was shown that

 All of these results were accompanied by a construction of the linear arrangement that yields the corresponding cost.